 Attendance at the Annual Meeting is limited to our stockholders (or their authorized representatives) as of the Record Date.
 An admission ticket and a valid, government-issued photographic identification are required to enter the Annual Meeting.
-In order to pre-register and obtain an admission ticket, please follow the instructions below by May 12, 2021.
+In order to pre-register and obtain an admission ticket, please follow the instructions below by May 12, 2022.

 - Stockholder of Record.
 If you are a stockholder of record, you may pre-register and obtain an admission ticket by emailing us at annualmeetingregistration@focuspartners.com, and providing your name as it appears on your stock ownership record and your mailing address. - Authorized Representative of Stockholder of Record.
-If you are a stockholder of record and intend to appoint an authorized representative to attend the meeting on your behalf, you may preregister and obtain an admission ticket by emailing us at annualmeetingregistration@focuspartners.com and providing your name as it appears on your stock ownership record and your mailing address, the name and mailing address of your authorized representative, and a signed authorization appointing such individual to be your authorized representative at the Annual Meeting. - Beneficial Owner of Shares Held in Street Name.
+If you are a stockholder of record and intend to appoint an authorized representative to attend the meeting on your behalf, you may pre-register and obtain an admission ticket by emailing us at annualmeetingregistration@focuspartners.com and providing your name as it appears on your stock ownership record and your mailing address, the name and mailing address of your authorized representative, and a signed authorization appointing such individual to be your authorized representative at the Annual Meeting. - Beneficial Owner of Shares Held in Street Name.
 If you are a beneficial owner of shares held in street name, you may pre-register and obtain an admission ticket by emailing us at annualmeetingregistration@focuspartners.com and providing your name, mailing address and evidence of your stock ownership as of the Record Date.
 A copy of your bank or brokerage statement showing your holdings as of the Record Date will suffice as evidence of ownership, or you can obtain a letter from the institution holding your shares.
 In addition, you will need to obtain a "legal proxy" from the organization holding your shares in order to vote at the Annual Meeting.

 We intend to hold the Annual Meeting in person.
-However, we are actively monitoring the coronavirus (Covid-19) pandemic, and are sensitive to the public health and travel concerns our stockholders may have and the protocols that federal, state and local governments may impose.
 In the event it is not possible or advisable to hold the Annual Meeting in person, we will announce alternative arrangements for the meeting as promptly as practicable, which may include holding the meeting partially or solely by means of remote communication.
-Please monitor the News & Events section of the investor relations section of our website at www.focusfinancialpartners.com for updated information.
+Please monitor the News tab of the Investor Relations section of our website at www.focusfinancialpartners.com for updated information.
 If you are planning to attend our meeting, please check the website ten days prior to the meeting date.
 As always, we encourage you to vote your shares prior to the Annual Meeting.